How Long Does Ritalin Stay in Your System?

 The time that the drug remains in the person’s system can also depend on the type of methylphenidate taken.
 For instance, taking an extended-release form of methylphenidate will result in the product being released more slowly in the person’s body.
 This means that the drug may be detectable for a longer period of time than immediate-release forms of the drug if the medication was taken orally.

-Use and Abuse of Ritalin
+Use and Misuse of Ritalin

 Methylphenidate products are listed as controlled substances according to the United States Drug Enforcement Administration (DEA).
 All products with methylphenidate are classified in the Schedule II classification, the highest level of control for any drug that can be obtained with a prescription from a physician.
-This indicates that the federal government considers methylphenidate to be a drug that has a serious potential for abuse and physical dependence, but also a drug that has useful medicinal applications.
+This indicates that the federal government considers methylphenidate to be a drug that has a serious potential for misuse and physical dependence, but also a drug that has useful medicinal applications.
 Thus, the drug is strongly controlled and can only be legally obtained and used while under the care of a physician.

 Data provided by the Substance Abuse and Mental Health Services Administration (SAMHSA) estimates the use of methylphenidate products in individuals over the age of 12.
 It is estimated that 150,000 individuals over this age used methylphenidate in 2016, and about 68,000 of these individuals reported misusing it at least once.
 The number of children under the age of 12 who use methylphenidate would be much higher.